 Less common but important side effects can include:

-- Vision Changes: While receiving afatinib, some patients may develop irritation or damage to the cornea (clear part covers the eyeball) or changes in your eyesight.
+- Vision Changes: While receiving afatinib, you may develop irritation or damage to the cornea (clear part covers the eyeball) or changes in your eyesight.
 Notify your healthcare team if you develop any eye pain, swelling, redness or any vision changes, including blurriness and sensitivity to light.

 - Liver Toxicity: This medication can cause liver toxicity, which your doctor may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown or pain in your abdomen, as these can be signs of liver toxicity.

 - Lung Problems: Afatinib can rarely cause lung problems, including interstitial lung disease.
 Call your physician right away if you have shortness of breath, cough, fever, or wheezing.
 If you are having difficulty breathing, call 911 or go to the neared emergency room.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 2 weeks after your last dose.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should not breastfeed during treatment and for 2 weeks after your final afatinib dose.